Staff & Board

 Robin is an actor and writer.
 He trained at Bretton Hall and the Central School of Speech and Drama.

-Robin has performed in all fEAST theatre productions; One Eighty, Battery, The Canada Boys, Parachute and Winter ‘53.
+Robin has performed in all fEAST theatre productions; One Eighty, Battery, The Canada Boys, Parachute, Winter ‘53, Salt and Into Thin Air.

 Other performance credits include Druthers and The Factory (Precarious), Firing Blanks, Unplugged at the Boar’s Head and Dumbstruck (Fine Chisel), Such Stuff As Dreams (Anomic) and The Rover (Clever Monkey).